zsofiaserenyi/myPantry/README.md

 ![](Images/Look2.png)

-*Here you can find the full recipe*
+*Here you can find the full recipe.*

 ![](Images/Look3.png)